Sadhvi Sharma

 2020

-Splitwise adopted itemized bill-scanning as a premium feature — 4 years after this redesign
+Splitwise adopted itemized bill-scanning as a premium feature — exactly 4 years after this redesign

 5 Issues